AgroDan/aoc2022/day1/README.md

+# Dan's Introduction

+The advent of code.
+25 challenges in whatever language you want.
+I started in Python because that's just what I know.
+This was a quick and dirty example.

 # --- Day 1: Calorie Counting ---

 Santa's reindeer typically eat regular reindeer food, but they need a lot of magical energy to deliver presents on Christmas.
 For that, their favorite snack is a special type of star fruit that only grows deep in the jungle.
 The Elves have brought you on their annual expedition to the grove where the fruit grows.